Blupblupblup/semantic-segmentation-containerized-API/README.md

 This repo has used content from PyTorch's documentation https://docs.pytorch.org/vision/main/models.html and from Mistral's Le Chat.

-# How to test the API
+# How to use the API

 ## Without the Docker container